 Not really.
-I mainly keep my works to myself.
+I mainly keep my work to myself.
 I’m very introverted in general but when it comes to something as deeply personal as my poetry, I prefer to keep it secret, unless there’s a piece I wrote that I’m incredibly proud of and I feel I have to share with those close to me.

 6) Where did the idea for 'Pastel Dreams and Glittered Hearts' stem from?

 After knowing that I was going to write a book, I remember creating so many different poems with varying themes; some poems were about heartbreak and love and others were about nostalgia and solitude.
-And then I just had this vision to combine all these different topics into the one book and create, not just a poetry book, but an experience.
-I wanted to create something where the reader could sit and savor each chapter and be taken back to a certain place or time.
+And then I just had this vision to combine all these different topics into one book and create, not just a poetry book, but an experience.
+I wanted to create something where the reader could sit and savour each chapter and be taken back to a certain place or time.
 The book itself is a journey through the emotional ups and downs of life and is deeply personal to me.
 I hold my book close to my heart because there are so many emotions inside – it feels like a lifetime of lessons and pain wrapped into one.